 In Marylhurst’s psychology curriculum, you will study of human thought, behavior and experience.
 As a psych major, you will develop an understanding of fundamental learning, mental health, developmental, sociocultural and biopsychological concepts and theories.
 Social and biological influences on human behavior will be studied while you learn to think critically about research methodology and scholarly inquiry.
 Marylhurst’s psychology curriculum will develop your ability to recognize the ways in which theory, scientific investigation, politics and public opinion influence the identification, classification and treatment of psychological disorders.

-The B.A. in Psychology program is now accepting inquiries and applicants for 2017.
+The B.A. in Psychology program is now accepting inquiries and applications for 2018.

 Psychology Curriculum & Degree Requirements